Marekanigor/Version_control_seminar/git.md

 - copy-paste the 3 lines of code provided on GitHub

 Step 3: edit your file on your online account - press pencil to edit, when you are done: press commit changes (do not forget to leave a message to commemorate the commit).

+Step 4: git pull - to integrate the new version to your local repository.

+New commands:
+- git push
+- git pull
+- cd (file name) - if using someone else’s, forking over their work.

+P.S. to fork over someone else’s work and edit the code, find the account and code you are interested in, fork it, then press the copy code link.
+Enter that link in your VS code terminal.
+Then cd the file to allow the computer to edit.
+Create a new branch and edit ONLY in that branch.